Kia e-Niro interior, dashboard & comfort

 - 2Range, battery & chargingIf our experience of living with the Hyundai Kona is anything to go by, the longer-range version of the Kia e-Niro should do 260 miles in normal use

-- 5Interior & comfort - currently readingThe Kia e-Niro is a comfortable, easy-going car with a solidly finished and user-friendly interior
+- 5Interior, dashboard & comfort - currently readingThe Kia e-Niro is a comfortable, easy-going car with a solidly finished and user-friendly interior